 Website Public Service Alliance of Canada

-Under the direction of the Regional Coordinator and as part of a regional team that includes other regional office staff, the Regional Council, the Regional Education Committee, and other regional union bodies such as the Alliance Facilitators’ Network, the Regional Education Officer builds the union and fosters membership solidarity by coordinating the development and delivery of a quality program of membership education and empowerment in the region.
-The Regional Education Officer closely collaborates with other Regional Education Officers and with the staff of the Education Section in Ottawa to maintain a core Program of PSAC Membership Education that is relevant, comprehensive, innovative and dynamic.
+Under the general supervision of the Regional Coordinator and as part of a regional team that includes other regional office staff, the Regional Council, and regional union bodies such as Area Councils, the Regional Representative builds the union and fosters membership solidarity by delivering union programs and services in the region.

 The PSAC is committed to employment equity and is actively seeking to ensure a representative workforce.
 We encourage applications from members of equity seeking groups.

 If you apply to this post because you saw it here, please mention that you saw the notice at the CALM Job Board on your cover letter.

 To apply for this job please visit psacunion.ca.